 The U.S. Defense Dept.’s heightened interest in unmanned aerial systems (UAS) appears to be a mixed blessing for General Atomics Aeronautical Systems.
 On one hand, it is vindication for a company that funded development of the Predator and Predator B/Reaper on its own after receiving only tepid interest from the military .
 But as Pentagon officials fully embrace unmanned vehicles, they also are moving to assert more control over requirements for the next generation of UAS platforms, pulling ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Face-To-Face With General Atomics CEO Neal Blue".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Face-To-Face With General Atomics CEO Neal Blue".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.